attila-lendvai/openwrt-auto-extroot/README.md

 page, or the page that lists some other
 [ImageBuilder frontends](https://openwrt.org/docs/guide-developer/imagebuilder_frontends).

 As for the actual mechanism: custom scripts are baked into the boot process of the flashed firmware.
-If the extroot overlay is properly set up, then these scripts get hidden by it;
-i.e. they will only run when the extroot has failed to mount early in the boot.
+If the extroot overlay is properly set up, then these scripts get hidden by it; i.e. they will only run when the extroot has failed to mount early in the boot process.

 ### Building

 OpenWRT's ImageBuilder only works on Linux x86_64.
 To build a firmware, issue the following command:
 `./build.sh architecture variant device-profile`, e.g.:

-* `./build.sh ar71xx generic tplink_tl-wr1043nd-v1`
+* `./build.sh ath79 generic tplink_tl-wr1043nd-v1`
 * `./build.sh ath79 generic tplink_archer-c6-v2`
+* `./build.sh ath79 generic tplink_tl-wdr4300-v1`

 Results will be under `build/openwrt-imagebuilder-${release}-${architecture}-${variant}.Linux-x86_64/bin/`.